wighawag/hardhat-deploy/README.md

 ---

-**hardhat-deploy** add 4 new fields to `networks` configuration
+**hardhat-deploy** add 5 new fields to `networks` configuration

+#### `live`

-`live` : this is not used internally but is useful to perform action on a network whether it is a live network (rinkeby, mainnet, etc) or a temporary one (localhost, hardhat).
+this is not used internally but is useful to perform action on a network whether it is a live network (rinkeby, mainnet, etc) or a temporary one (localhost, hardhat).
 The default is true (except for localhost and hardhat where the default is false).

+#### `saveDeployments`

-`saveDeployments`: this tell whether **hardhat-deploy** should save the deployments to disk or not.
+this tell whether **hardhat-deploy** should save the deployments to disk or not.
 Default to true, except for the hardhat network.

+#### `tags`

-`tags`: network can have tags to represent them.
+network can have tags to represent them.
 The config is an array and at runtime the hre.network.tags is an object whose fields (the tags) are set to true.

 This is useful to conidtionaly operate on network based on their use case.